 - College of Engineering & Applied Science, NC 3024

-If you would like to declare a major in another college within UC Denver, you will need to fill out an Intra-University Transfer (IUT) form.
+If you would like to declare a major in another college within CU Denver, you will need to fill out an Intra-University Transfer (IUT) form.
 See the next question for details.

 In order to receive transfer credit for classes taken at another university, you must have an official copy of your transcript sent to Admissions.
 CU Denver will only accept classes from accredited universities and will evaluate your transcript to determine your transfer credit.
 For more questions, please contact Admissions.